Jackky Bhagnani: Early life

-Jackky Bhagnani was born in Kolkata, West Bengal to a Sindhi family.
+Jackky Bhagnani was born in Calcutta, West Bengal to a Sindhi family.
 He is the son of producer Vashu Bhagnani and Pooja Bhagnani.
 After completing his schooling, he graduated with a Bachelors in Humanities from the H.R.
 College of Commerce and Economics, Mumbai.
 He had also completed an acting course from Lee Strasberg Theatre and Film Institute.

 Career

-Jackky's debut film was Kal Kissne Dekha, which released in 2009.
+Bhagnani's debut film was Kal Kissne Dekha, which released in 2009.
 The movie received mostly negative reviews and was unsuccessful at the box office.
 Taran Adarsh, of Bollywood Hungama, wrote that "The film lacks the fun that one normally associates with a campus fare.
 Even the climax leaves a lot to be desired."

 In April 2011, he starred in F.A.L.T.U.
 The film received mixed reviews and was a moderate well at the box office.
-In May 2015, Jackky revealed that a sequel to the movie has been planned.
+In May 2015, Bhagnani revealed that a sequel to the movie has been planned.

 In 2012, his third film Ajab Gazabb Love was released, but was unsuccessful at the box office.

 In 2014, he starred in Rangrezz, directed by Priyadarshan.
-It received positive reviews from critics and featured Jackky Bhagnani dancing to Psy's "Gangnam Style".
-The rights to the song were bought by Jackky's father Vashu Bhagnani, also the producer of the film, for an undisclosed sum.
+It received positive reviews from critics and featured Bhagnani dancing to Psy's "Gangnam Style".
+The rights to the song were bought by Bhagnani's father Vashu Bhagnani, also the producer of the film, for an undisclosed sum.
 Despite this, the film failed at the box office.

-Jackky's next film was Youngistaan, a love story set against the backdrop of Indian politics.
+Bhagnani's next film was Youngistaan, a love story set against the backdrop of Indian politics.
 Released in 2014, the film was panned by critics and was a commercial failure.

 The film later became the subject of much controversy when it was revealed that it was India's independent entry to the Oscars.
-Twitter was abuzz with jokes on Jackky Bhagnani, with users expressing surprise and dismay over the movie's selection.
+Twitter was abuzz with jokes on Bhagnani, with users expressing surprise and dismay over the movie's selection.

-In 2015, Jackky starred as Kedar Patel in the comedy film Welcome to Karachi, which was released on 28 May 2015.
+In 2015, Bhagnani starred as Kedar Patel in the comedy film Welcome to Karachi, which was released on 28 May 2015.
 In 2016, he produced Sarbjit along with his sister Deepshikha Deshmukh under the banner Pooja Entertainment.
 In 2017, he produced and acted in the short film 'Carbon' which was released on YouTube.
 In 2018, he produced the films Dil Juunglee and Welcome to New York.
 In the same year, he made his Tamil film debut opposite Trisha in the horror film Mohini.